Code-Institute-Submissions/DiscoverChina-MS2/README.md

  - black,
 #### Typography
 - "Stylish" Used for titles as it goes well with the oriental theme.
-- "Lato" Used for most of the text through out website, as it is clean font which is easy on the eye.
+- "Lato" Used for most of the text throughout the website, as it is a clean font and makes it very user friendly and easy to read.
 #### Imagery
-Imagery was carefully chosen to best show each tourist option.
+Imagery was carefully chosen to best show each tourist location.
 ### Wireframes
 My wireframe includes a desktop, tablet and mobile version.

 ## Features
 ### Existing Features
 - Designed with HTML5, Bootstrap, CSS3, Javascript.
-- To top button to assist users to get back to the top of the page easily.
+- A to top button to assist users to get back to the top of the page easily.
-- A bootstrap carousel to showcase some images of China when users first click on the website.
+- A bootstrap carousel to showcase some images of China, when users first click onto the website.
 - A section to show the websites mission and why should you visit China.
 - A button to find out more about China.
 - Clickable buttons to showcase three recommended locations in China, which then provides more tourist destinations once clicked.
-- A map with tourist destination markers and info windows.
+- A map with tourist destination markers and information windows.
 - A contact form to get in touch to find out more about China.
+- Links in each tourist location that opens a relevant website or reviews.
+- Each tourist location has a showcase of images that are clickable and open in a new tab.

 ## Features Left to Implement
-- A section showing the current weather in China througout the year.
+- A section showing the current weather in China throughout the year.
-- Incorperate hotel deals from an external api into the website.
+- Incorporate hotel deals from an api into the website.

 ### Languages, Frameworks, Libraries & Programs Used
 - HTML5